-The global population continues to rise, and we need more food.
+Aquaculture and ocean farming can be the answer for sustainable food production.
 To make better use of the bounty of the ocean, researchers are directing us further down the food chain to eat “new” species such as kelp, bivalves and small fish.

 But what exactly are we consuming when we eat these unfamiliar species?
 And what kind of impact will large-scale harvesting or farming have on the environment?